-International students are not eligible to take a leave of absence.
-U.S. Immigration and Customs Enforcement requires international students to take a vacation semester each summer.
+All International students are automatically on a vacation semester each summer.
+They are not allowed to take a vacation semester during the fall or spring semesters.
+They are not required to take any courses in the summer, unless they are defending their Dissertation during the summer.
 A domestic student who wishes to discontinue his/her studies for one or more semesters (other than summer term) must complete a Request for Leave of Absence Form.
 The form must be approved and signed by the supervisory committee chair and department chair and then forwarded to the Registrar's Office for processing.